Update: July 25, 2018

 Over the past 10-15 years, new development in Stapleton, Lowry and outlying Denver metropolitan areas has contributed to additional traffic throughout the northeast Denver area.
 As one of the only major north-south connections in the entire northeast Denver area, Quebec now carries heavy traffic loads and the ability to move safely and efficiently through the corridor is constrained.

-With the infusion of federal funds by a 2016 Transportation Improvement Program (TIP) program grant through the Denver Regional Council of Governments (DRCOG) and with matching local Denver funds, the next project step is to evaluate multimodal design options for the Quebec corridor through the National Environmental Policy Act (NEPA) process.
-An Environmental Assessment (EA) is now underway to conduct this evaluation and to select the best combination of multimodal options.
+With the infusion of federal funds by a 2016 Transportation Improvement Program (TIP) program grant through the Denver Regional Council of Governments (DRCOG) and with matching local Denver funds, the team has been evaluating multimodal design options for the Quebec corridor through the National Environmental Policy Act (NEPA) process.

 The Quebec Street improvement project will address the lack of adequate travel and turning lanes to address increasing travel demand and allow smooth turning to/from Quebec onto east-west streets.
 Improvements are needed because: